bgracie/action_todos/README.md

 - To trigger a state change, call a `BoundAction`.
 - Each action must call `store.replaceModel()`.

+## Files & Directory Structure

+- `lib` contains the app model definition and non-mutative business logic
+- `actions` contains the functions that mutate the model

 ## Available Scripts

 In the project directory, you can run: